Vitamin D

 The winter blues

-Who doesn't know the winter blues?
-The days are getting shorter, there is less sunlight and our thoughts are becoming less sunny.
-A shorter day and a less strong sun means that we in the Netherlands cannot produce vitamin D from sunlight between November and April.
-During this period, vitamin D levels drop and are only supplemented sparingly through food.
-People who slowly lose weight in the winter, which is normal in nature due to food scarcity, also release vitamin D that is stored in fat.
-Nowadays there is a very high chance that a vitamin D deficiency will develop during the cold months.
-People with dark skin and people who spend a lot of time indoors are even more likely to be deficient in the sunshine vitamin.
+Who hasn't experienced the winter blues?
+The days are getting shorter, there's less sunlight, and our thoughts are becoming less sunny.
+A shorter day and less intense sunshine mean that in the Netherlands, we can't produce vitamin D from sunlight between November and April.
+During this period, vitamin D levels drop and are only replenished sparingly through food.
+Even people who lose weight slowly in the winter, which is normal in nature due to food shortages, release vitamin D stored in fat.
+Therefore, there's a very high risk of developing a vitamin D deficiency during the colder months these days.
+People with dark skin and those who spend a lot of time indoors are even more likely to develop a deficiency of the sunshine vitamin.

 Low vitamin D and depression

-In addition to the gloomy thoughts caused by the bad weather, a lack of vitamin D plays a major role in depression.
-In short, vitamin D ensures a stronger immune system and makes us more susceptible to diseases and inflammatory reactions that come with it.
-Inflammatories prevent the release of serotonin and a deficiency changes the thought pattern into something you can call depression.
-Vitamin D can therefore (partly) play a role in depression
+Besides the gloomy thoughts caused by bad weather, a vitamin D deficiency plays a major role in despondency.
+Simply put, vitamin D strengthens the immune system, making us more susceptible to illnesses and the inflammatory responses that come with them.
+Inflammatory substances prevent the release of serotonin, and a deficiency alters thought patterns into something you might call depressive.
+Vitamin D can therefore (partly) play a role in depression.

 Weaker immune system

-In addition to depression, a weaker immune system can also give free rein to other (already present) conditions.
-Consider, for example, psoriasis and MS. The brain, muscles, heart, pancreas, thyroid, parathyroid, thymus, skin, intestines, ovaries, uterus, placenta, breast and prostate all need vitamin D to function properly.
-Many disorders of these organs can be related to a low vitamin D level.
-Autoimmune diseases, Bone disorders, Chronic pain, intestinal disorders, Diabetes type 2, cardiovascular diseases, infectious diseases, cancer and PMS can all occur (partly) due to a chronic vitamin D deficiency.
-Even the risk of a fatal infection due to Corona and other viruses can be reduced by preventing a vitamin D deficiency.
-This is probably also a reason why viruses like the flu are more common during the winter.
+Besides depression, a weakened immune system can also give free rein to other (existing) conditions.
+Consider, for example, psoriasis and MS. The brain, muscles, heart, pancreas, thyroid, parathyroid, thymus, skin, intestines, ovaries, uterus, placenta, breast, and prostate all require vitamin D to function properly.
+Many conditions affecting these organs can be related to low vitamin D levels.
+Autoimmune diseases, bone disorders, chronic pain, intestinal disorders, type 2 diabetes, cardiovascular disease, infectious diseases, cancer, and PMS can all occur (partly) due to a chronic vitamin D deficiency.
+Even the risk of fatal infection from COVID-19 and other viruses can be reduced by preventing a vitamin D deficiency.
+This is likely one reason why viruses like the flu are more common during the winter.

 Increase vitamin D